| Title: | A Simple Router for HTTP and WebSocket Requests |

 request body.

-One last possibility is to attach it to the message
+One last possibility is to attach it to the message event and thus use it

 to handle WebSocket messages.
 This use case is a bit different from that of

-objects as a vessel between
+request and header.
+As routr uses Request objects as a vessel between

 routes and WebSocket messages are not HTTP requests, some modification is

-achieves this is be modifying the HTTP request that
+needed.
+The way routr achieves this is be modifying the HTTP request that

 established the WebSocket connection and send this through the routes.
 Using

-function provided in the RouteStack
+the path_extractor function provided in the RouteStack constructor it

 will extract a path to dispatch on and assign it to the request.
 Furthermore